dbeley/ypc/README.md

 # spotify2youtube

-Script allowing the conversion of spotify playlists to youtube url list, audio files or video files.
+Script allowing the conversion of spotify playlists to a youtube url list, and export it to audio files or video files.

-It can also take as input a list of text to search (see below for an example) :
+It can also take as input a list of text to search (see below for an example).

 ## Requirements

-- config.ini (see config_sample.ini for an example)
+- valid config.ini (see config_sample.ini for an example)

 ## Installation of the virtualenv